 Experience the beauty of Africa, it's fascinating people and amazing wild animals on this adventure-filled 13 Day Namibia, Chobe & Vic Falls Lodge Safari.

 Highlights on this affordable Southern African Safari include:

-As we approach our first guest farm on the edge of the Namib-Naukluft Park we keep our eyes out for the various game species found here, including springbok, ostrich and oryx.
-We stay at a guesthouse with twin or single rooms and en suite facilities.
-The guesthouse offers lovely views over the desert surroundings, ideal for sundowners at the end of the day.
+As we approach our first guest farm near the Namib-Naukluft National Park we keep our eyes out for the various game species found here, including springbok, ostrich and oryx.
+We stay at a guesthouse with twin or single rooms and en-suite facilities.
+The guesthouse offers lovely views of the desert surroundings, ideal for sundowners at the end of the day.